EnviroDIY/ModularSensors/README.md

 The ModularSensors library coordinates these tasks by "wrapping" native sensor libraries into a common interface of functions and returns.
 These [wrapper functions](https://en.wikipedia.org/wiki/Wrapper_function) serve to harmonize and simplify the process of iterating through and logging data from a diverse set of sensors and variables.
 Using the common sensor and variable interface, the library attempts to optimize measurement timing as much as possible to reduce logger "on-time" and power consumption.

-We have a guide for getting started [right here](https://github.com/EnviroDIY/ModularSensors/wiki/Getting-Started).

 Although this library was written primarily for the [EnviroDIY Mayfly data logger board](https://envirodiy.org/mayfly/), it is also designed to be [compatible with a variety of other Arduino-based boards](https://github.com/EnviroDIY/ModularSensors/wiki/Processor-Compatibility) as well.

 ## Data can currently be sent to these web services: